cynthiateeters/about-me-2/instructions.md

 13. Search for "Google Fonts" on the Internet.
 Once in that page, use the top-right search for `Source Sans Pro`.
 14. Copy and paste the 2 links Google gives you.
-a.
-Link that goes into the Head element
+- Link that goes into the Head element
-b.
-The other link goes into the styles.css
+- The other link goes into the styles.css
+15. From the design picture, note the look of the text in the footer matches the text of the person's name in the header.
+You should add css that does the same for your footer.

+### Before Calling It Finished
-15. Validate your html code and your CSS code.
+* Validate and correct your html code and your CSS code.
 Check the formatting, making sure everything is properly nested.
 [CSS Validation](https://jigsaw.w3.org/css-validator/) and [HTML Validation](https://jigsaw.w3.org/css-validator/)
-16. Edit your README.md file changing it to be a README.md for P2.
+* Edit your README.md file changing it to be a README.md for P2.
 Delete anything to do with P1 and add a desccription for P2.
-17. Commit all changes to GitHub.
+* Commit all changes to GitHub.